mangata-finance/diagrams/README.md

  loop for each PENDING_REQUESTS read

- sequencer --> mangatacontract: get pending reads based on lastProccessedRequestOnL1 and lastAcceptedRequestOnL1
+ sequencer --> gaspcontract: get pending reads based on lastProccessedRequestOnL1 and lastAcceptedRequestOnL1

  sequencer --> sequencer: compare PENDING_REQUESTS read and pending read from ETH contract.
 Using hashing, or byte array value.